brandonsides/grundfunken/README.md

 Syntactically, types will behave like any other kind of object, and it will be possible to parametrize them not only by other types (as one would do when creating a "generic" type, as has become standard in modern programming languages), but also by runtime values.
-Indeed, phonk erodes the boundary between types to the point that a developer may be hesitant to think primarily in those
-terms: `type` is, itself, just another type an object can have.
+Indeed, phonk erodes the boundary between types and values to the point that a developer may be hesitant to think primarily in those terms: `type` is, itself, just another type an object can have.

 For example, `List(elem type, len uint) type` will be a type constructor that takes a type representing the type of the list's elements, and a uint representing the number of elements in the